UTSCCSCC01/projectf21-scardev/docs/sprint0/PB.md

 ## **User Stories**

--As a user, I want to be able to create an account so that I can use the app.
+- As a user, I want to be able to create an account so that I can use the app.

-  -CoS:
+  - CoS:

-	  -User can create an account
+	  - User can create an account

-	  -User can login to an existing account
+	  - User can login to an existing account

-	  -User is taken to homepage after logging in
+	  - User is taken to homepage after logging in

 -As a player, I’d like to be able to have a profile so I can add my skill set (position, height, etc) and teams can add me to their roster if I am a good fit.